Back

 Hours of customer voice.
 Zero content.

+Imagine you're a marketing lead at a B2B SaaS company.
 You just wrapped a customer interview series.
-14 video calls, 200+ written survey responses, and three months of support transcripts sitting in a Google Drive folder.
+14 video calls, 200+ survey responses, three months of support transcripts in a Google Drive folder.

 1